whbrewer/spc/README.md

-To start Mendel, run the start_server script
+To start server, run the start_server script

 --
 Information about SciPaaS

-SciPaaS is both a platform and framework for rapidly deploying scientific applications to the cloud.
+The Scientific Platform for the Cloud (SPC) is an integrated cloud platform for rapid interface generation, job scheduling, case management, plotting, and monitoring of scientific applications.

 -----------
 QUICKSTART